Protecting Paradise: How Low-Lying Maldives Prepares for Rising Seas

 The island nation’s unique geography – hundreds of pristine coral islands dotted along a double chain in the Indian Ocean, is what makes it a paradise destination, but it also leaves it susceptible to environmental change.

-So how did so many spectacular specks of land come to be shaped in such a unique, yet vulnerable formation?
+So how did so many spectacular specks of land come to be shaped in such a unique yet vulnerable formation?

-How The Maldives Was Formed…
+How The Country Was Formed…

 Back then, where the Maldives now stands was a volcanic belt.
 As these volcanoes went extinct and sank into the ocean, corals began to grow around their peak, becoming a fringed reef enclosing a lagoon.
-As these corals eroded the material gathered on the shallow reefs, becoming sand banks and eventually islands over millions of years.
+As these corals eroded, the material gathered on the shallow reefs, becoming sand banks and eventually islands over millions of years.

-The result was hundreds of islands sprawling some 90,000km2 of ocean, sitting atop a 960km long submarine ridge that rises from the ocean floor.
+The result was hundreds of islands sprawling some 90,000 km2 of ocean, sitting atop a 960km long submarine ridge that rises from the ocean floor.
 The Maldives’ geography was formed.

-Preparing for the Effects of Climate Change In the Maldives...
+Preparing for the Effects of Climate Change...

-Maldives Government is enacting a number of plans to protect the islands and its citizens from rising seas.
+The government is enacting a number of plans to protect the islands and its citizens from rising seas.
 These include preserving groundwater and increasing rainwater harvesting, fighting coastal erosion, as well as increasing the elevation of critical infrastructure – the vast majority of which is located by the coast.

 Citizens on some of the most outlying and vulnerable islands have already been relocated to islands with better natural protections.

-Biodiversity is also top of the agenda, and the Government has designated various nature reserves to protect wetlands and mangroves, and biospheres to protect coral reefs – all important habitats that help protect against flooding.
+Biodiversity is also top of the agenda, and the Government has designated various nature reserves to protect wetlands and mangroves and biospheres to protect coral reefs – all important habitats that help protect against flooding.

 There is a range of volunteer and community education programmes, from beach clean-ups to sea turtle preservation, to raise environmental awareness among visitors and citizens.
 School children and fishermen have been mobilised to clear plastic waste from the waters and beaches, and tourists can get involved in a range of activities to protect marine life and coral reefs.

-The Maldives famous luxury resorts have also been going green – with a sharp rise in eco-tourism and a focus on sustainability.
+The Maldives' famous luxury resorts have also been going green – with a sharp rise in eco-tourism and a focus on sustainability.

 A particularly innovative and exciting project is the Maldives Matter Project, from the Resilient Island group, which is working to develop the world’s first self-sufficient greenhouse project in a tropical lowland climate.
-Around 95% of food in the Maldives is imported, and the Maldives Matter Project aims to cut carbon emissions and cultivate local food production.
+Around 95% of the food in the country is imported, and the Maldives Matter Project aims to cut carbon emissions and cultivate local food production.

-Visit The Maldives – Before It’s Too Late!
+Visit Before It’s Too Late!